ArthurSpirling/Text-as-Data-Class-Spring-2018-/README.md

 # Text as Data Class, Spring 2018.

 ---
-**UPDATE in May 2021: my latest materials for this course are for Spring 2021, and can be found [here](https://github.com/ArthurSpirling/text-as-data-class-spring2021).**
+**UPDATE in May 2021: This repo is not being updated.
+My latest materials for this course are for Spring 2021, and can be found [here](https://github.com/ArthurSpirling/text-as-data-class-spring2021).**
 ---